Book a call

 Free Tool

-AAIP calculator: Alberta PNP points 2026
+AAIP points calculator: Alberta PNP EOI score 2026

 This free AAIP calculator, also known as an Alberta PNP points calculator, estimates your Alberta Worker Expression of Interest (EOI) score out of 100 using Alberta's official points grid.
 Alberta is our home province, so see where you stand for the AAIP's 2026 draws in about two minutes.